 There are a number of ways that being married might protect one’s brain health.
 One example is that married people may have more regular social interactions.
 And, social interaction is being increasingly viewed as a risk factor for dementia in its own right.

 One meta-analysis that looked at this concluded, “The strength of the associations between poor social interaction and incident dementia is comparable with other well-established risk factors for dementia, including low education attainment, physical inactivity, and late-life depression.”

 This may be because interacting socially exercises the brain, helping to attain a higher level of cognitive dexterity.
 This, in turn, provides an improved ability to compensate for any cognitive decline that might come with age.

-A reduced dementia risk among those who are married might also be related to lifestyle decisions; married people are more likely to take part in healthful activities and enjoy exercise and are less likely to indulge in unhealthful activities, such as drinking and smoking.
+A reduced dementia risk among those who are married might also be related to lifestyle decisions; married people are

 On the other hand, as the study authors write, “[I]n societies where marriage was the social norm, people with difficulties in flexibility of thought or communication and consequent smaller lifelong cognitive reserve (therefore more likely to develop dementia) may be less likely to marry.”

 This might help to explain the reduction in dementia risk for singletons seen in more recent papers.
 Staying unmarried is now much more common and less likely to be down to an individual’s “difficulties in flexibility of thought.”

 The current study is published alongside an editorial written by Christopher Chen, of the National University of Singapore, and Vincent Mok, from the Chinese University of Hong Kong.